Announcing: Our Shopify integration is available now!

 Personalized service keeps customers loyal.
 One tool to help you improve personalization is video.
 The use of video in customer support is a growing trend.
 Consider using video communication to send thank-you messages, showcase new products, and even run customer training.

-There you have it: 20 ideas for you to improve customer support in 2020.
-Want to go in-depth on some of the above topics?
-Head on over to our ebooks and whitepapers for more educational resources on customer support.
+So, there you have it: 21 ideas to improve your customer support in 2021.
+Want to deep-dive into any of the topics above?
+Head on over to our guides, whitepapers, and templates for more educational resources.

 Your strategic and tactical playbook for running customer support in the era of the modern consumer.